Food Tour in Salamanca

-Use this page as a starting point for a Salamanca walking tour, a free self-guided route, or the Roamee app for Salamanca.
+Use this page as a starting point for a Salamanca walking tour, a free route, or the Roamee app for Salamanca.
 Roamee Pro keeps the route flexible so you can follow the stops, skip ahead, or explore nearby streets at your own pace.

 Find the frog carved into the university facade — tradition says students who spot it without help will pass their exams.